Intramural Research Program

 Drawing from these resources, the IRP twice annually provides funding opportunities open to OSUCCC – James members in six award categories:

 OSUCCC – James administration coordinates the request-for-proposal process and the subsequent internal/external peer review, which involves sending each application to a minimum of three reviewers, including at least one from another university.

 Administration also coordinates reviewer comments, organizes review sessions, records minutes, tabulates scores and produces a list of recommended awardees for review by Goodfellow and the OSUCCC – James associate directors, who collectively send their recommendations to the OSUCCC – James Executive Committee for final approval.

 Only scientifically meritorious applications that meet the criteria for quality and success are funded.
 Funding criteria include the likelihood that the project will receive future NCI funding and that the work will involve collaboration among investigators of different disciplines.
 Projects also are judged on innovation, potential impact on cancer treatment, budget considerations, and contribution to the OSUCCC – James mission.
 All applications must be cancer-focused.

 Applicants who are not funded in a particular cycle may submit a revised application just one time in a later cycle (except for those seeking bridge funding).
 Resubmissions must contain previous reviewer comments and show how they have been addressed.
 Applicants in each funding cycle who have received prior IRP funding must show that they have completed or made significant progress for earlier awards in terms of external grant submissions and publications in scientific journals.
 Poor progress on earlier awards may affect funding decisions.

-The Administration finance team manages the funding awards and also receives and catalogs progress reports.
-Jacob reviews the progress reports and evaluates the work for continued funding.
+The administration finance team manages the funding awards and also receives and catalogs progress reports.
+Goodfellow reviews the progress reports and evaluates the work for continued funding.